Steve Evans (footballer, born 1962): Playing career

 Evans failed to break into the first team at Bolton and was released in 1979.
 He then returned to his native Scotland and joined Clyde, where he played in 36 league matches, scoring four goals, before joining Albion Rovers in 1981, where he scored 28 goals in 76 league matches during three years at Cliftonhill.
-He subsequently moved to Ayr United in 1984, scoring four goals in 30 matches, and to Hamilton Academical in 1985, where he only played in two league matches.
-He joined St Johnstone in 1985 and scored six goals in 24 matches before a knee ligament injury ended his playing career in 1986, aged 24.
+He subsequently moved to Ayr United in 1984, scoring four goals in 30 matches, and to Hamilton Academical in 1985, where he played in two league matches.
+He joined St Johnstone in 1985 and scored six goals in 24 matches before a knee ligament injury the following year ended his playing career, aged 24.

 Managerial career

 Stamford

 Evans fell out of football following his retirement, and was working in sales for Budweiser, when he became manager at Peterborough League side Gedney Hill.
 He soon moved to Holbeach United for eighteen months, before briefly becoming chairman at Corby Town.
 His managerial career got going in earnest with Stamford in 1994, who he led to the United Counties Football League Premier Division title and to promotion to the Southern Football League.